-Florida homestead status is an important concept which appears in three different sections of the Florida State Constitution.
+Florida homestead status is an important concept that appears in three different sections of the Florida State Constitution.

-Florida homestead status is an important concept which appears in three different sections of the Florida State Constitution.
+Florida homestead status is an important concept that appears in three different sections of the Florida State Constitution.
 First, obtaining homestead status on your property saves the homeowner on their real estate tax assessments.
 Secondly, obtaining homestead status caps the amount a homeowner's property can be reassessed annually.
-Thirdly, homestead status protects a homeowner with asset protection for his home against third party creditors.
+Thirdly, homestead status protects a homeowner with asset protection for his home against third-party creditors.

 TAX ASSESSMENT SAVINGS